Choose your day

 No-car day

-Build around Roam routes: downtown, Route 1 for Gondola/Hot Springs, Route 6 for Minnewanka in season, Route 3 for Canmore connections.
+Build around Roam routes and walking clusters: downtown core first, Route 1 for Gondola/Upper Hot Springs, Route 6 for Lake Minnewanka in season, Route 3 for Canmore connections.

 Food and shopping day